These tips for birth partners are about simple ways to provide effective support during labour and birth.

 9. Explain what is happening if she needs that information to stay calm and reassured.

-10. Your partner may need you to provide reassurance and security so if you feel overwhelmed and panicky and take a break to clear your head.
+10. Your partner may need you to provide reassurance and security so if you feel overwhelmed and panicky, try to take a break to clear your head.

-11. Communicate with your midwife and any other medical staff to gather information.
+11. Communicate with your midwife and any other medical staff to gather information, to be reassured and to understand what is happening.

 Remember to ask: What are the Benefits?
 What are the Risks?
 What are the Alternatives? if something is suggested and you are not sure why.